Bowser: Reception and legacy

-Bowser's role in Mario & Luigi: Bowser's Inside Story has also been met with highly positive reception.
-He has frequently been referenced as the main character of the game due to his prominence in it.
+Bowser's role in Mario & Luigi: Bowser's Inside Story has highly positive reception, frequently referenced as its main character.
 Eurogamer editor Christian Donlan commented that it felt good to play as Bowser, and that "After years of picking a path carefully around threats, jumping out of harm's way, and tackling challengers mostly from above, it's a pleasure to put those cares aside and relish a few hours of spiky, tortoise-shelled power."
-Destructoid editor Jim Sterling described Bowser's gameplay as "brilliant comic relief".
-He also described the dialogue of the game as being "laugh out loud funny", specifically praising Bowser's ego.
+Destructoid editor James Stephanie Sterling described Bowser's gameplay as "brilliant comic relief".
+She also described the dialogue of the game as being "laugh out loud funny", specifically praising Bowser's ego.
 RPGamer editor Michael Cunningham praised the game for Bowser "stealing the show", but also decried it for not having quite enough of him.
-Nintendo World Report editor Pedro Hernandez commented that the plot and humour of the game make iconic characters "more enduring, including Bowser".
+Nintendo World Report editor Pedro Hernandez commented that the plot and humor of the game make iconic characters "more enduring, including Bowser".